 In a property where you are a joint tenant – the joint tenants

-The Local Authority has a legal duty to ensure the liability is correct – they can serve a legal notice if required to obtain the information.
+The Local Authority has a legal duty to ensure the Council Tax liability is correct – if required they can serve a legal notice to obtain the information needed to make the determination.
 If they determine that the Council tax liability is in the wrong name then you could receive a large backdated demand for payment.

 Can a tenancy agreement change Council Tax liability ?